scheb/2fa/doc/configuration.rst

            enabled: true                  # If TOTP authentication should be enabled, default false
            server_name: Server Name       # Server name used in QR code
            issuer: Issuer Name            # Issuer name used in QR code
+           window: 1                      # [DEPRECATED since v6.11, will be removed in v7] Use "leeway", if possible
-           window: 1                      # Depends on the version of Spomky-Labs/otphp used:
+                                          # Behavior depends on the version of Spomky-Labs/otphp used:
-                                          # Until v10: How many codes before/after the current one would be accepted
+                                          # - Until v10: How many codes before/after the current one would be accepted
-                                          # From v11: Acceptable time drift in seconds
+                                          # - From v11: Acceptable time drift in seconds
+           leeway: 0                      # Acceptable time drift in seconds, requires Spomky-Labs/otphp v11 to be used
+                                          # Must be less or equal than the TOTP code's period
+                                          # If configured, takes precedence over the "window" option
            parameters:                    # Additional parameters added in the QR code
                image: 'https://my-service/img/logo.png'
            template: security/2fa_form.html.twig   # Template used to render the authentication form